kasattack567/Practical-Machine-Learning-for-Physicists/README.md

 Water
 Barren
 Dataset description
 The training datset consists of 803 satellite images in jpg format each paired with a mask in png format that includes the classification of each individual pixel in to one of the 6 classes above.
-More information about the dataset can be found in this paper: https://arxiv.org/abs/1805.06561
+More information about the dataset can be [found in this paper.](https://arxiv.org/abs/1805.06561)

 This study focuses on employing Convolutional Neural Networks (CNN) for image classification and segmentation tasks.
 Our primary objectives include developing